 Without question, Germany remains the leader, and 10% of its organic farmland is Biodynamic.
 The country also has stores that carry nothing but Demeter products!

 Back here in the U.S., interest continues to be very strong but supply constraints remain an issue, something we are dealing with as well in organic.
 Building the pipeline quickly is a significant challenge.

 Despite organic and Biodynamic having similar prices, there does seem to be a significant difference when it comes to taste.

-If you follow my blog, you know that one product that I consistently rave about is Yellow Barn’s Biodynamic pasta sauce from Italy.
-It is just phenomenal.
+If you follow my blog, you know that one product that I used to rave about is Yellow Barn’s Biodynamic pasta sauce from Italy.
+It was just phenomenal.